lailamaharon/Pokecons/Generation-2/Gen2.md

 #Generation 2
-###This is where we will put Generation 2 pokemons.
+###This is where we will put Generation 2 Pokemon™.

 152 to 251 (Chikorita to Celebi)